 - Using a cookie scoop or rounded tablespoon, drop dough at least 1 inch apart on prepared baking sheets.

-- Bake 10-12 minutes, or until light brown.
-Move cookies onto cooling racks.
+- Bake 11-14 minutes, or until light brown.
+Allow the cookies to cool on the baking sheet for 3-5 minutes before moving onto cooling racks.

 - Whisk together the glaze ingredients, adjusting the consistency to preference.
-Brush onto warm cookies.
+Wait until the cookies are just slightly warm to brush on the glaze.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.